DaveBenham/VenomModules/README.md

 ### RISE and FALL shapes
 The Rise and Fall stages each have a dedicated small knob to adjust the shape or curve of the stage.
-- Counterclockwise creates a concave up J curve
+- Counter-clockwise creates a concave up J curve
 - Noon creates a linear rise or fall
 - Clockwise creates a convex up J curve